VictorianGovernment/api-design-standards/api-standards.md

 <h2 id="1-4">1.4 Privacy and security</h2>

-The security of the API must take a risk-based approach to determine the level of security controls required (based on the security classification of the information being exchanged).
+API developers must take a risk-based approach to determine the level of security controls required, based on the security classification of the information being exchanged.

-It is highly recommended that a security classification is conducted on the information data model during the design of the API so that the appropriate security controls can be taken into consideration early.
+We highly recommend that a security classification is conducted on the information data model during the design of the API so that the appropriate security controls can be taken into consideration early.

 The data classification model used by the Victorian Government currently includes: